AdomasSl/AdomasSl/README.md

 # 💫 About Me:
 🌱 I’m currently learning SQL, Python and Power BI for data analytics<br>🔭 I’m currently working on small Python tasks which touch on different libraries, functions and fundamentals.
-In addition to that, I am working on a project where I use SQL and Python with real data<br><br><br>
+In addition to that, I am working on a project where I use SQL and Python with real life data!<br><br><br>

 # 💻 Tech Stack: